What does a book coach do?

 Book coaching forces me to read more—about craft and structure, sure, but I also read a lot of comp titles for my clients’ books as well as books that other coaches rave about.

 It keeps my hand in the writing space where I have deep expertise, but it doesn’t require me to write all the material.
-(After 20 years as a freelance writer, this part is a TOTAL STOKE.)
+(After 20 years as a freelance writer, this is a TOTAL STOKE.)

 It lets me work with people who have incredible stories to tell and much-needed messages to share with the world.